DhruvinSoni30/Terragrunt_Demo/README.md

 * Meanwhile stg & dev environment will use code of 1.0.0 release and prod will run on 1.0.1 release
 * Terragrunt also allows you to run different versions of Terraform and Terraform providers in different environments by using the generate block.
 For example, you can generate the required_providers and required_version settings, and set them to different versions in different environments.
 This allows you to carefully upgrade versions across your code, one environment or even one module at a time

-8 Now, let's destroy our resources with terragrunt destroy command
+* Now, let's destroy our resources with `terragrunt destroy` command

 # Conclusion:
 * Wrapping your Terraform with Terragrunt is very powerful to control and maintain the remote state with DRY concept.